 Sea Kayak, Camp, and Explore on Basswood and Oak Islands

 Located on the South Shore of Lake Superior, the Apostle Islands are known for sea caves, sandy beaches, historic lighthouses, and sunken shipwrecks.
 After a day of preparation at Base Camp, your next four days will be spent kayaking and camping among the inner ring of islands.
-Your route may take you to turn-of-the-century Raspberry Island lighthouse or the Swallow Point Sea Caves of Sand Island, where twisted sandstone pillars have been sculpted by millennia of wave action.
+Your route may take you to the turn-of-the-century Raspberry Island lighthouse or the Swallow Point Sea Caves of Sand Island, where twisted sandstone pillars have been sculpted by millennia of wave action.
 Whatever your route, the scenery is stunning and the possibilities are endless on this adventure!

-DAY 1: Arrive to Wilderness Inquiry's Little Sand Bay Base Camp in the early afternoon.
+DAY 1: Arrive at Wilderness Inquiry's Little Sand Bay Base Camp in the early afternoon.
 Upon arrival, review personal gear and prepare for your trip to the islands.
-Particpate in a sea kayak orientation and get your first view of Lake Superior.
+Participate in a sea kayak orientation and get your first view of Lake Superior.
 Spend one night at our beautiful base camp before heading out to the islands.

 DAY 2: Get up early for breakfast.
 Pack up camp and launch from Red Cliff Bay.
 Paddle out into Lake Superior past the incredible sunken shipwrecks of Buffalo Bay.
-Cross out to Oak Island and settle in at a campsite on a grassy knoll overlooking Lake Superior.
+Cross to Oak Island and settle in at a campsite on a grassy knoll overlooking Lake Superior.

 DAY 3: Leave camp set up as you explore the shoreline and trails of Oak Island.
 Circumnavigate the rocky and beautiful shores by foot or take a side paddle to a historic lighthouse on Raspberry Island.
 Enjoy dinner and a breathtaking sunset over Lake Superior.
 Camp a second night on Oak Island among the beautiful hemlock and pine trees.